bseverns/seedBox/README.md

 ## Sonic receipts — the native golden pipeline

 - Fire up the dedicated golden env with `pio test -e native_golden` to render deterministic fixtures into `build/fixtures/`.
+The harness now walks up to the nearest `platformio.ini`, so even though PlatformIO runs tests from `.pio/` the WAVs land in the repo root where docs and scripts expect them.
 It mirrors the standard native toolchain but bakes in the flag so cached binaries never ghost the renders.
 - `scripts/compute_golden_hashes.py --write` recomputes hashes and rewrites `tests/native_golden/golden.json` so reviewers can diff sound changes instead of guessing.